cuhksz-nlp/SANER/README.md

 ## Download Pre-trained Embeddings

 For English NER, we use two types of word embeddings, namely ELMo and BERT.
-Among them, ELMo can be automatically downloaded by running the script `run.py`; bert can be downloaded pre-trained BERT-large-cased from [Google](https://github.com/google-research/bert) or from [HuggingFace](https://s3.amazonaws.com/models.huggingface.co/bert/bert-large-cased.tar.gz).
+Between them, ELMo can be automatically downloaded by running the script `run.py`; bert can be downloaded pre-trained BERT-large-cased from [Google](https://github.com/google-research/bert) or from [HuggingFace](https://s3.amazonaws.com/models.huggingface.co/bert/bert-large-cased.tar.gz).
 If you download it from Google, you need to convert the model from TensorFlow version to PyTorch version.